Skip to content

 comment = {Best Research Paper Honorable Mention Award},

-keywords = {Association Rule Discovery and statistically sound discovery and scalable graphical models and Learning from large datasets and DP140100087},
+keywords = {Association Rule Discovery and statistically sound discovery and scalable graphical models and Learning from large datasets and DP140100087, efficient ml},

 related = {scalable-graphical-modeling},